 Erin, who also spoke under the condition of anonymity (for her sake, and her co-workers’), said the office holiday party culminated in an employee talent show, which featured a guitar dude who had written a parody of “Last Christmas,” a (blessedly brief) magic act, and a manager who could write cursive backward – “Which doesn’t translate well into video,” Erin noted.

 Counterpoint: Firsthand embarrassment is much worse than secondhand embarrassment.
-Melissa, 27, works for a property management company in Wilmington, Delaware, where she is on the party-planning committee.
+Melissa, 27, works for a property management company in Wilmington, Del., where she is on the party-planning committee.
 Melissa has regrets.

 She encouraged everyone to dress up in festive attire, not accounting for the possibility that a party held on Zoom might not get the usual buy-in.
 When she logged on, she said, “I was wearing an elf outfit and a light-up headband and everybody else was just in their normal work outfits.”